lipanski/lipanski.github.io/_posts/2019-09-20-dockerfile-ruby-best-practices.md

 ---

 ## {{ page.title }}

-**Update:** You can find the slides from the RUG:B meetup [here](/slides/dockerfile/index.html).
+{:.no_toc}

 The simplicity of the *Dockerfile* format is probably one of the reasons why Docker managed to become so popular in the first place.
 Getting something working is fairly easy.
 Producing a clean, small, secure image that will not leak secrets might not be as straight-forward though.

-This post will try to share some best practices when writing a *Dockerfile* for a Ruby application.
-Most of these suggestions should be valid for any other runtime as well.
+This post will try to share some best practices when writing a *Dockerfile* for a Ruby app, though most of these points should apply to any other runtime as well.

+Here's a short summary of what's coming:

+* Table of Contents
+{:toc}

 The code presented here can also be found on Github: <https://github.com/lipanski/ruby-dockerfile-example>.